-MUSIC INTRODUCTION
+MUSIC

 The LaGrange College Music faculty is dedicated to the development of student musicians who are both creative and critical thinkers, and who are able to communicate in culturally engaging ways.
-The faculty seeks to integrate and extend liberal arts-based values through musical scholarship, presentation, and creative collaboration.
-Within a challenging and nurturing environment, the faculty further seeks to prepare competitive musicians whose personal development and artistry demonstrate intelligence, ethical values, and a lifelong pursuit of excellence.
+We seek to integrate and extend liberal arts-based values through musical scholarship, presentation, and creative collaboration.
+Within a challenging and nurturing environment, we further seek to prepare competitive musicians whose personal development and artistry demonstrate intelligence, ethical values, and a lifelong pursuit of excellence.

-Program size allows focus attention on each student as an individual, helping each one grow into a well-rounded, intelligent, and confident musician.
-The following degrees are offered: Bachelor of Music (Performance, Church Music, and Composition & Music Technologies); Bachelor of Arts in Music Education; Bachelor of Arts in Music; and Bachelor of Arts in Musical Theatre (in collaboration with the Theatre Arts Program).
-A minor in Music is also offered.
-In addition, the Digital Creative Media & Film degree is housed in the West Side Music Building.
-Requirements for this program can be found under Digital Creative Media & Film.
+Our program size allows us to focus attention on each student as an individual, helping each one grow into a well-rounded, competent, and confident musician.
+We offer the following degrees: Bachelor of Music (Performance, Church Music, and Composition & Music Technologies); Bachelor of Arts in Music Education; Bachelor of Arts in Music; and Bachelor of Arts in Musical Theatre (in collaboration with the Theatre Arts Program).
+We also offer a minor in Music.